 A website providing information about the Federal Bureau of Investigation and crime statistics.

-This website provides links to research on hate crimes.
+This website privides a link to research on hate crimes.

-An organization working LGBT rights, this website provides information about legislation such as the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act as well as other state laws and policies.
+An organization working on LGBT rights, this website provides infomation about legislation such as the Matthew Shepard and James Byrd, Jr Hate Crimes Prevention Act as well as other state laws and policies.

 Provides information about this coalition dedicated to creating an "open and just society."

 This website provides the story of Matthew Shepard whose death due to an anti-gay hate crime resulted in the passage of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act.
 The foundation, established by his parents, seeks to education, outreach, and advocacy to "replace hate with understanding, compassion, and acceptance."